We put great importance to data protection and therefore use the data you provide to us with upmost care.

-High investment costs of electric buses in comparison to conventional (diesel) busses can be balanced with lower operational costs and longer lifespans (e.g., image Proterra).
+High investment costs of electric buses in comparison to conventional (diesel) buses can be balanced with lower operational costs and longer lifespans (e.g. image Proterra).
 Some operators produce their own regenerative energy for the buses.
 The profitability of e-buses will increase as soon as there are stricter emission regulations or even diesel bans in urban areas.
 Restrictions are expected to be introduced in various European cities within the next few years.

 The graph shows the profitability of the operation of electric buses in comparison to other buses over a lifetime of ten years.
 The data is obtained out of manufacturer specifications from Proterra, who - as of March 2017 - is one of three e-bus manufacturers providing buses on large scale.
 According to this calculation, electric buses are cheaper despite higher investment costs since costs for fuel and maintenance are much lower compared to traditional buses.